mattermost/docs/source/install/software-hardware-requirements.rst

 In MySQL versions 8.0.0 - 8.0.11 ``ADMIN`` is a `reserved keyword <https://dev.mysql.com/doc/refman/8.0/en/keywords.html>`_, which is why our requirement for MySQL is version 8.0.12.

 MySQL 8.0.22 contains an issue preventing Mattermost from working properly.
+Users are advised to avoid this database version.

 Hardware requirements
 ---------------------